home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 1. Go to {% my integrations title="**Settings** > **Devices & services**" %}, and select your integration.
 2. If you have more than one Plugwise gateway, select the gateway that is experiencing issues.
-3. Select the gateway device, this should be called `Adam` or contain `Smile` in its name.
+3. Select the gateway device, this should be called .Adam. or contain .Smile. in its name.
 4. On the integration entry, select the {% icon "mdi:dots-vertical" %}.
    - Then, select **Download diagnostics** and a JSON file will be downloaded.
 5. You can inspect the downloaded file or, when requested, upload it to your issue report.